-The service area for the public water supply is the Village area of Jamestown.
+Historically, tThe primary service area for the public water supply is the Village area of Jamestown.
 This area consists of commercial and more densely developed residential properties within Jamestown.
 Water distribution piping was developed and extended to Fort Wetherill, Fort Getty, and Beavertail located south of the urban district when there was a military presence in Jamestown.
 This area is referenced as the rural district and over time residential properties were permitted to connect in this district.
 Water service connections in the rural water district area are subject to the approval of the Town's Board of Water and Sewer Commissioners and must be consistent with the Comprehensive Community Plan.
+Going forward the Town is merging the two water districts into a single district, see Section 4.7.3 - Consolidate the Two Current Water Districts into One Water District.